M-o-a-T/moat/doc/spec_message.rst

 ++++++++++++

 After bus decoding, the message consists of one to three header bytes plus any number of content bytes.
-Excess bits ("padding") are ignored.

 Header
 ------